coder/coder/docs/templates/resource-persistence.md

 # Resource Persistence

-Coder doesn't prescribe your workspace's level of ephemerality.
+Coder templates have full control over workspace ephemerality.
 In a completely ephemeral workspace, there are zero resources in the On state.
 In a completely persistent workspace, there is no difference between the Off and On states.